 Goodwill was conceived in 1902 by Edgar J. Helms, a Methodist minister in Boston.
 He created jobs by collecting unwanted household goods, then employing people to repair and resell them.
 The income from resold goods paid the worker’s wages.
 In turn, the reclaimed items became available to anyone at affordable prices.
 His motto was “a Hand Up not a Hand Out“.
 Goodwill Industries of East Texas, Inc. continues to provide the spirit of that mission today.

-Goodwill Industries of East Texas is committed to serving the East Texas area by currently operating 2 stores in Tyler, 2 stores in Longview, and 11 stores in the surrounding towns of Mineola, Canton, Athens, Palestine, Jacksonville, Henderson, Kilgore, Gladewater, Marshall and Carthage.
-In 2013, Goodwill East Texas provided low cost, high quality items to 600,000 customers and employed over 400 individuals.
+Goodwill Industries of East Texas is committed to serving the East Texas area by currently operating 2 stores in Tyler, 2 stores in Longview, and 11 stores in the surrounding towns of Mineola, Canton, Athens, Palestine, Henderson, Kilgore, Gladewater, Marshall , Carthage and now operating a new location in Whitehouse.
 Customers can find budget friendly items such as gently used clothing, furniture, household items, yard art, tools, electronics, vintage and antiques and trendy, one of a kind items!
 If you love treasure hunting, Goodwill of East Texas is for you!
-Store Locations

 Goodwill Industries of East Texas is a “not-for-profit”, tax exempt (under section 501-C-3 of the IRS tax code) charity.